mongodb/docs/source/includes/command/atlas-maintenanceWindows.rst

 Related Commands
 ----------------

+* :ref:`atlas-maintenanceWindows-clear` - Clear the current maintenance window setting for your project.
+* :ref:`atlas-maintenanceWindows-defer` - Defer scheduled maintenance for your project for one week.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-maintenanceWindows-describe` - Return the maintenance window details for your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-maintenanceWindows-update` - Modify the maintenance window for your project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   clear </command/atlas-maintenanceWindows-clear>
+   defer </command/atlas-maintenanceWindows-defer>
+   describe </command/atlas-maintenanceWindows-describe>
+   update </command/atlas-maintenanceWindows-update>